-The onset of pain and/or functional disorder are indications, depending on the duration of the symptoms, for dose adjustment, or even treatment discontinuation (see section 4.4:"Special warnings and special precautions for use").
+The onset of pain and/or functional disorder are indications, depending on the duration of the symptoms, for dose adjustment, or even treatment discontinuation (see section 4.4).

 This functional disorder includes difficulties in executing delicate movements and is a possible consequence of sensory impairment.
-The risk of occurrence of persistent symptoms for a cumulated dose of 850 mg/m2 (10 cycles) is approximately 10% and 20% for a cumulative dose of 1020 mg/m2 (12 cycles).
+The risk of occurrence of persistent symptoms for a cumulated dose of 850 mg/m (10 cycles) is approximately 10% and 20% for a cumulative dose of 1020 mg/m (12 cycles).